Here is an updated version of Fairfield’s Rehab and Construction Loan FAQ.

 - The borrower (or a representative for the borrower) runs the project concept by us.
 If we like the project concept and feel that the numbers are acceptable, we proceed to the next step.

 - We review a complete loan packet.
-We ask that this be sent via overnight mail or delivered to the office (fax copy is not acceptable).
-An electronic packet is acceptable, provided that all items are in a single packet (either Word or Adobe).
+We ask that this be sent via overnight mail or via email as an Adobe Acrobat file attachment.
 The packet should include the following items:

 - 1003 for each borrower/personal guarantor